 3. What does my blood pressure measurement mean?

-When you take a blood pressure measurement, you will see two numbers separated by a slash3.
-The first number is called the systolic blood pressure and reflects the pressure on the artery walls when your heart contracts (a heart beat).
+3. The first number is called the systolic blood pressure and reflects the pressure on the artery walls when your heart contracts (a heart beat).
 The second number is called the diastolic blood pressure and reflects the pressure against the artery walls when the heart relaxes between beats.
-For example, you may measure your blood pressure as 120/80 mm Hg (also read as “120 over 80”)3.
+For example, you may measure your blood pressure as 120/80 mm Hg (also read as “120 over 80”)

-As of 2022, the American College of Obstetricians and Gynecologists (ACOG), uses the following guidelines to categorize blood pressure measurements3:
+American College of Obstetricians and Gynecologists (ACOG), uses the following guidelines to categorize blood pressure measurements

 What are the guidelines for blood pressure?

-Since blood pressure can change naturally throughout the day4, if you take a measurement and your blood pressure is elevated, try taking it again after some time.
-Body position can also impact blood pressure so be sure that you are seated with your legs uncrossed, feet on the floor, with your arm supported so that your elbow is at heart level when taking measurements5
+4, if you take a measurement and your blood pressure is elevated, try taking it again after some time.
+Body position can also impact blood pressure so be sure that you are seated with your legs uncrossed, feet on the floor, with your arm supported so that your elbow is at heart level when taking measurements

 5. Additional risk factors for high blood pressure

 According to ACOG (as of 2022), there are certain risk factors for high blood pressure that are related to lifestyle and other risk factors that cannot be changed.
-These two categories are described as follows11:
+These two categories are described as follows

 What lifestyle habits can affect my blood pressure?